remnawave/panel/docs/installation/reverse-proxies/traefik.md

 Please, replace `REPLACE_WITH_YOUR_EMAIL` with your email.

-Review configuration below, look for red highlighted lines.
+Review configuration below, look for yellow highlighted lines.

 :::